 Interlude: Mustard Seed Faith

 We often talk about miracles as things we witness.
 But in God’s margins, they’re not only seen—they’re shared.
-Participation is the miracle.
+Sometimes, participation is the miracle.
 Just ask the disciples on a hillside with five loaves, two fish, and twenty thousand people.

 They didn’t just observe the miraculous.
 Jesus made them a part of it.

-This moment is a pivot point in their journey—not just in logistics but in trust.
-He hands them broken bread, and as they move, the bread regenerates.
+This event is a watershed moment for His disciples.
+He hands them broken bread, and as they move, the bread multiplied.
 And then the miracle spreads—from Jesus to disciple, to recipient, to household.
-The bread continued to regenerate until everyone had enough – even more than enough -- with twelve baskets left to prove God doesn’t do barely enough.
-He does overflow.
+The bread continued to regenerate until everyone had enough–even more than enough—with twelve baskets left to prove God doesn’t do barely enough.
+He is more.

 But what happens when the wind picks up?

-That’s the tension between faith and fear—between mountain-moving confidence and trembling obedience.
+That’s the tension between faith and fear.
 Peter understood both.
 One moment, he’s walking on water; the next, he’s sinking in it.
 But when Peter’s faith faltered, Jesus caught him.
-Not to shame him.
-To remind him.
-Peter’s “little” faith was enough to empower him to walk on water.
+But as long as Peter kept his eyes on Jesus, his “little” faith was enough to empower him to walk on water.

-God invites us into moments where doubt meets action—and action births awe.
+God invites us into moments where our doubt meets action—and action leads to awe.

 You have enough faith.
 Even if it’s only enough faith to pray for more faith.